-The cut-off is for any dissertation submitted between 1 January 2020 and 31 December 2021.
-Deadline for the submission of nominations will be 31 March 2022.
+The cut-off is for any dissertation successfully defended or awarded between 1 January 2022 and 31 December 2023.
+Deadline for the submission of nominations will be 31 March 2024.

 Nominations should consist of a short letter of nomination from the supervisor or external examiner, accompanied by the internal and external examiner’s reports.
 Please note when writing your nomination that it will assist the Audrey Richards Prize readers and evaluators if you can illustrate why the nominee deserves recognition.
 Your supporting statement should elaborate on why the nominee’s accomplishments are worthy of the award.

-Nominations should be emailed to Dr Carli Coetzee, Vice-President of ASAUK at email@example.com (please include ‘Audrey Richards Prize’ in the subject line).
+Nominations should be emailed to Dr Louisa Egbunike, Vice-President of ASAUK at email@example.com (please include ‘Audrey Richards Prize’ in the subject line).
 The thesis should be emailed as a pdf document along with the examiners’ reports to firstname.lastname@example.org.

 Please make sure you have checked all the following: